stephend/citybeautiful.nz/_posts/2019/2019-09-07-why-we-must-make-room-for-growth.md

 But back to intensification.
 The District Plans written by councils control development.
 Under the RMA, plans are expected to figure out which land uses have environment effects, and where those effects are negative, to restrict them.

 The problem is that denser housing developments are considered by these plans to be an environmental negative.
 Obviously, denser living is generally better for the environment than urban sprawl.
 But [the definition of "the environment"](http://www.citybeautiful.nz/2017/02/is-the-environment-to-blame/) in the the RMA includes quite a lot of matters that aren't in the normal use of the word.
 These "effects" generally are quite prescriptive, and embody prescriptive mid-20th century ideas about what the right way to live is.
 In most plans, having a one- or two-storey single detached house on a section of 400 to 1000 square metres is seen as the normal baseline.
 Everything else isn't banned, by any means.
-But everything else has to be endlessly, and expensively, justified on the grounds of being pretty similar to detached houses.
+But everything else has to be endlessly, and expensively, justified on the grounds of being pretty similar to detached houses in look and feel.

 You can build apartments, but they need to *look* like detached houses, through a whole host of detailed rules: height limits, height in relation to boundary, front yards, side yards, rear yards, site coverage, impervious coverage, landscaping, building separation, ground level open space.
 You've got to provide lawns even for people who don't use them, because they have much better parks nearby.
 Most cities have at least some zones that effectively limit the number of *kitchens* a house can have, just in case someone were to separately rent out part of their house.
 It's difficult to connect that back to a "negative" "effect" on the "environment", and most councils pay only lip service in trying.
 For the most part these rules simply were carried over from the much more paternalistic and prescriptive planning systems of the 20th century.